Skip to Main Content

 • Center the title of your paper 3-4 double-spaced lines from the top margin of your title page.
 The title should appear in bold and should be capitalized in title case (capitalize the first letter of the first word and the first letter of all other words, except for unimportant words such as "the" or "a").
 You can put your main title and your subtitle on separate lines if the combined length of the title is longer than one line.
 APA instructs that a title should summarize the main idea of a paper simply and engagingly.
 There is no limit on length, but your encouraged to be focused and succinct, and to avoid words that serve no purpose in describing the work.
 If necessary, you can include scientific animal names in italics and parentheses after using the common name in your title.

-• On the line after the title, type your name in the following format: Given-Name(s) Middle Initial(s) Family-Name(s).
+• On the line after the blank line, type your name in the following format: Given-Name(s) Middle Initial(s) Family-Name(s).
 If there are multiple authors for your paper (e.g. for group assignments), place all of their names on the same line, separated by a comma.
 Place an "and" before the last author's name.
 You can choose the order for your names, although a good choice for student assignments is alphabetical.
 For example:

 Jill Barber, David Myles, and William J. M. Plaskett